Blueberry Protein Bars (No-Bake, Gluten-Free)

 Expert Recipe Tips

-Test the consistency: The mixture should hold together when squeezed—if it’s too sticky, add oat flour gradually rather than all at once.
+- Test the consistency: The mixture should hold together when squeezed—if it’s too sticky, add oat flour gradually rather than all at once.

-Press firmly: The more you compress the mixture, the better your bars will hold together when cut and served.
+- Press firmly: The more you compress the mixture, the better your bars will hold together when cut and served.

-Chill thoroughly: Two hours minimum ensures clean cuts and the best texture—patience pays off here.
+- Chill thoroughly: Two hours minimum ensures clean cuts and the best texture—patience pays off here.

-Use room temperature ingredients: This helps everything blend together more easily and creates a smoother final texture.
+- Use room temperature ingredients: This helps everything blend together more easily and creates a smoother final texture.

 Delicious Serving Suggestions

 - Kids’ lunchbox treat: My kids love these as a healthier alternative to processed granola bars.
-Parents love that they’re getting real nutrition without the artificial ingredients.

 Frequently Asked Questions

 Do you love protein bars?
-Check out more of my homemade protein bar recipes:
+Check out more of my homemade no-bake protein bar recipes:

-No-Bake Blueberry Protein Bars (Gluten-Free Oats)
+Blueberry Protein Bars (No-Bake, Gluten-Free)

 - 1/2 cup oat flour